 Length: A 3-day course that certifies an individual as an Intermediate Skills Instructor.

 Cost: $650 USD

-NOTE: 2020 curriculum changes requires all participants take the Level 1 Bridge course as a Prerequisite.
+NOTE: 2020 curriculum changes require all prior participants to take the Level 1 Bridge course as a Prerequisite.

 Details on annual dues and policies to maintain this certification can be found at https://icp.bike/policies/

 Each student will be tested on their ability to demonstrate, teach, and provide feedback through error detection and corrections.